bcgov/data-publication/pages/file_content_and_structure_best_practices.md

 ---------------------------------------------------------------------

-## FILE FORMAT
+## FILE CONTENT

 The scope of this document is guidelines for file contents, for the above-stated purpose of optimizing files for machine processing.

 ### Approach

-The approach we have adopted in writing these guidelines is to make statements that cause data to be formatted as if it were a file in a database system.
-In general, the guidelines for a file format begins with statements that apply to an entire file, and progress through statements that apply to smaller and smaller elements within a file.
+The approach we have adopted in writing these guidelines is to make statements that cause data to be structured and formatted as if it were a file in a database system.
+In general, the guidelines for file content begin with statements that apply to an entire file, and progress through statements that apply to smaller and smaller elements within a file.

 For example:

-+ How to identify the open datasets to which the file format guidelines apply
++ How to identify the open dataset formats to which these guidelines apply
 + The types of data that may be represented in the file (e.g. spatial, attribute, image, etc.)
 + Major sections of the file (e.g. header, body, etc.)
 + Guidelines that apply to rows of data (e.g. row delimiters)
 + Guidelines that apply to fields with a row (e.g. representation of optional fields)

-### Principals
+### Principles

 The _objective_ of these guidelines is to make open datasets machine processable.
 The guidelines focus on being practical and usable.